Deploying secure AI services on Apple Private Cloud Compute

 • Track provenance: record where model artefacts came from and the hash for each deployment.

-• Build an automated deploy + smoke-test pipeline with explicit retention and consent toggles.
+• Build an automated deploy and smoke-test pipeline with explicit retention and consent toggles.

-• Add an incident runbook for key compromise and for accidental data leakage.
+• Add an incident runbook for key compromise and accidental data leakage.

 • Schedule quarterly audits of all endpoints and policies.

-Run models inside Apple Private Cloud AI only after you define retention, key handling and network isolation.
-Gate all access with short-lived credentials and mutual TLS.
-Treat third-party models such as Google Gemini as privately hosted services, with the same controls as any in-house model.
-Test, log and rotate.
-Those actions give a solid baseline for private, secure AI services that can integrate with Siri or other Apple-facing features while keeping data inside your private cloud.
+Run models in Apple Private Cloud Compute only after retention, key handling and network isolation are set properly.
+Gate access with short-lived credentials and mutual TLS.
+Treat third-party models such as Google Gemini as privately hosted services with the same controls as any in-house model.